 Module Number Module Name Responsible Lecturer CMS-CMA-ELG Computational Mathematics Basics Prof. Dr. Axel Voigt axel.voigt@tu-dresden.de Qualification Objectives The students master the basic competences for the application of computer-aided modelling and simulation in mathematics.
-They have indepth knowledge of the application domain and are able to intuitively present simulation results.
 They have in-depth knowledge of the application domain and are able to intuitively present simulation results.
+They have in-depth knowledge of the application domain and are able to intuitively present simulation results.
 Content The content of the module depends on the student's main focus: Identification and processing of mathematical problems, interpretation and presentation of the results and formulation of the mathematical problem as a computer programme, applications from molecular modelling, biophysics or numerics, the mathematics of partial differential equations, object-oriented scientific programming.
 Teaching and Learning Methods The module includes lecture, exercise, seminar, tutorials, practical and research project amounting to 8 lecture hours per week and independent study.
 The courses are to be selected from the CMS-CMA-ELG catalogue to the specified extent; this will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, in writing, including the language of the course, the necessary examinations and the weighting of the grades.
 Prerequisites for Participation Knowledge at the Bachelor level is required in sequential computer programming, algorithms and data structures, analysis of functions of one and more variables, linear algebra (vector and matrix calculation) as well as probability calculus and statistics.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
-Usability The module is a compulsory mocomputational mathematics in the computational Modelling and simulational Modelling ne Master degree programme Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of the CMA-ELG catalogue.
+Usability The module is a compulsory module for students of the track computational mathematics in the Master degree programme computational Modelling and simulation.
+Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+The module examination consists of the examinations specified in the CMS-CMA-ELG catalogue.

-The module allows one to earn 10 credit points.
+Credit Points and Grades The module allows one to earn 10 credit points.
 The module grade results from the average those of the graded work, weighted according to the catalogue CMS-CMA-ELG.
 Frequency of the Module The module is offered every academic year, starting in the winter semester.
 Workload The workload is 300 hours in total.
 Duration of the Module The module takes two semesters to complete.